twiby/covidGroupTesting/README.md

 pip install -r requirements.txt # optional, to install modules if needed python main.py # launches actual computation
 ```
-use the "-h" option to learn what other options you can add.
+Use the "-h" option to learn what other options you can add.
 The default computations are made on 1,000,000 individuals.
 Given an infection rate, people are infected according to a binomial law.

 If you run the script a second time, it won't recompute everything.
+It's optimized for multiprocessing, and will benefit high cpu count.

 # contribute
 To add a new testing strategy, you can add one in testingStrategies.py : add your function to the class testingStrategies to return the result of your tests.
 Code will fail if your tests made a mistake.